Behaviour and Expectations

 While we reward good behaviour, we will challenge and sanction poor behaviour.
 We take time to explain sanctions to students and facilitate restorative conversations to enable students to move on in a positive manner with their learning.

-For further details about behaviour for learning at Chiltern Academy, please refer to our Behaviour Policy.
+For further details about behaviour for learning at Chiltern Academy, please refer to our behaviour policy below.